Targa Resources, Take-Two Interactive, Boston Scientific: Why Experts Rate These Stocks at Strong Buy

 Profit and prosper with the best of expert advice - straight to your e-mail.

-While the S&P 500 gained nearly 40% since its early April bottom – and trades at more than 23 times forward earnings – the equal-weight S&P 500 is up a more modest 25% over the same span.
+While the S&P 500 gained nearly 40% since its early April bottom — and trades at more than 23 times forward earnings — the equal-weight S&P 500 is up a more modest 25% in the same span.
 As such, it trades at less than 18 times forward earnings.

-That's not bad at all.
+That's not bad.

-As the cliche goes: it's not a stock market; it's a market of stocks.
+As the cliche goes: It's not a stock market; it's a market of stocks.

 Meanwhile, third-quarter earnings season is underway, and the outlook for corporate profits, revenue and guidance is bright.